I love this video

 NEW YORK (CNNMoney) -- Three of Twitter's key developers-- Biz Stone, Evan Williams and Jason Goldman -- are launching a new venture.

-"Our plan is to develop new projects and work on solving big problems aligned along a simple mission statement: The Obvious Corporation develops systems that help people work together to improve the world," Stone wrote Tuesday in a blog post announcing their plans.
+The move is the latest musical-chairs shuffle at Twitter, which is undergoing a leadership overhaul as the five-year-old venture matures from a startup to a tech industry power player."Our plan is to develop new projects and work on solving big problems aligned along a simple mission statement: The Obvious Corporation develops systems that help people work together to improve the world," Stone wrote Tuesday in a blog post announcing their plans.

 In October, COO Dick Costolo took over Evan Williams' role as the company's CEO, while Williams went off to focus on product development.
 But Williams soon after stepped back from day-to-day involvement at Twitter, while estranged co-founder Jack Dorsey -- now CEO of Square, another much-buzzed-about-startup -- returned to lead product development.